Feeling Like Vomiting But Nothing Comes Out: 8 Causes Explained.

 When your esophagus exposes to the injurious acid from the stomach, you will feel what is called heartburn.

 One of the common causes of gastroesophageal reflux is a hiatus hernia.
 A hiatus hernia is the protrusion of a part of your stomach from into your chest through the esophageal opening in the diaphragm.

 Both causes of severe esophagitis and hiatus hernia can lead to dry heaves (feeling like vomiting, but nothing comes out).

 Symptoms of Acid reflux and GERD (ref):

 - Heartburn: burning feeling in your chest.

 - Dry heaving: feeling like vomiting but nothing comes out (or regurgitation of a small amount of fluid).

 - Having a raspy voice or sore throat.

 Constant or recurrent heartburn is the hallmark of acid reflux.
-If you experience recurrent burn with the dry heaves, you should suspect GERD.
+If you experience recurrent burns with dry heaves, you should suspect GERD.

-Acid reflux is usually treated with medications that decrease gastric acidity such as Proton Pump inhibitor (as Prilosec and Nexium) and H2 blockers (such as Famotidine).
+Acid reflux is usually treated with medications that decrease gastric acidities such as Proton Pump inhibitor (as Prilosec and Nexium) and H2 blockers (such as Famotidine).

 2- Severe gastritis or peptic ulcer disease.